MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-guide.md

 ---
-description: 'Syrup Pools: the simplest way to earn on Digiswap'
+description: 'Sweet Pools: the simplest way to earn on Digiswap'
 ---

-# How to Stake in Syrup Pools
+# How to Stake in Sweet Pools

 ![](<../../.gitbook/assets/docs masthead (15) (1).png>)

-Staking in [Syrup Pools](https://docs.digiswap.finance/products/syrup-pool) lets you earn DIGIS or other tokens while you sleep!
+Staking in [Sweet Pools](https://docs.digiswap.finance/products/sweet-pool) lets you earn DIGIS or other tokens while you sleep!

 It's simpler than farming with Digiswap's Yield Farms, because unlike the Farms, you only need to stake **one token** to start earning: usually DIGIS.

-## **Getting started with Syrup Pool staking**
+## **Getting started with Sweet Pool staking**

 1\.
 Go to the Pools page [here](https://pancakeswap.finance/pools).